TomNPython/Portfolio/README.md

-A Front End Developer Portfolio, showcasing my recent projects and skills.

-Built with create-react-app and using ReactRouter.

 <h2>Portfolio</h2>

 <p> This is my portfolio showcasing my most recent projects.
 This is intended to give potential employers an insight into my skills and what I can bring to an organisation.<p/>